CodiTramuntana/ctws/README.md

 # ctws

-Rails gem to be used as Webservice base.
+Rails gem to be used as Webservice RESTful JSON API with Rails 5.

+With `MinAppVersion` resource, and token based authentication with [JSON Web Tokens](https://jwt.io/).

 ## Usage
 How to use my plugin.